Anal Skin Tag Removal in Phoenix, AZ

 A skin tag on the butt, near the anus, or around the anal opening is often an anal skin tag.
 Anal skin tags are small folds of extra skin that can develop after hemorrhoids, fissures, irritation, pregnancy, constipation, or inflammation.

-Patients may describe this as a skin tag on the anus, skin tag on butt hole, skin tag near the anus, or skin tags around the anus.
+Patients may describe this as a skin tag on the anus, skin tag on the butthole, skin tag near the anus, or skin tags around the anus.
 These growths are usually benign, but they can cause difficulty cleaning, itching, irritation, discomfort, or cosmetic concern.

 Dr. Aisha Akhtar, a board-certified colorectal surgeon, evaluates anal skin tags and other bumps near the anus for patients in Phoenix, Scottsdale, Glendale, and surrounding Arizona communities.
 Because hemorrhoids, fissures, warts, abscesses, and other anorectal conditions can look similar, an exam is the safest way to confirm what the bump is before considering removal.